 2] Ambient Occlusion

 Ambient Occlusion enhances the Shadow effect allowing you realistic gameplay by improving the physics of the game.
 This way, you will be able to notice every little detail that wasn’t noticeable before.
-There are three options: SSAO (Screen Space Ambient Occlusion), HBAO (Horizon Based Ambient Occlusion), or HDAO (High Definition Ambient Occlusion).
+There are three options: SSAO (Screen Space Ambient Occlusion), HBAO (Horizon-Based Ambient Occlusion), and HDAO (High-Definition Ambient Occlusion).
 In reality, this setting isn’t very helpful, that’s why it should be turned off.
-If your game has a similar feature, just enable it from the game’s settings as that will be more beneficial.
+If your game has a similar feature, just enable it from the game’s settings, as that will be more beneficial.
 The Settings are under the Manage 3D Settings option.

 3] Antialiasing

-If you want to have smooth edges then go for Antialiasing.
-There are three kinds of Antialiasing in NVIDIA Control Panel, let us talk about all of them.
+If you want smooth edges, go for Antialiasing.
+There are three kinds of Antialiasing in NVIDIA Control Panel.
+Let us talk about all of them.

 - Antialiasing- FXAA: It should be turned off as most games don’t support this feature, but if you know there is a game in your library that supports FXAA, you can enable it.